talmobi/yt-play/README.md

 ```

 # About
-Play youtube videos ( music only ) from the cli using electron.
+Play youtube videos ( music only ) from the CLI using [electron](https://github.com/electron/electron).

-Use `yt-search` cli to search for videos to play.
+Uses [yt-search](https://github.com/talmobi/yt-search) and [node-fzf](https://github.com/talmobi/node-fzf) to search for videos to play if no CLI videoId argument is provided.

 # Why
 To test/try/play around with electron.

 # How
-Using electron we simply go to the youtube page and play
+Using [electron](https://github.com/electron/electron) we simply go to the youtube page and play
 the video.. and attach some video event listeners and block ads.

-Leaving video id cli argument empty you will enter search and select mode using `yt-search` and `node-fzf`
+Leaving video id cli argument empty you will enter search and select mode using [yt-search](https://github.com/talmobi/yt-search) and [node-fzf](https://github.com/talmobi/node-fzf)

 # Arguments
 ```bash